21 Pottery Wheel Throwing Tips

 Avoid Clay With Too Much Grog

-While grog gives the clay the ability to stand up longer and is less prone to cracking while drying, I found the medium and heavy Grog clay can be a bit too abrasive for throwing on the wheel.
-Now, if it doesn’t bother you, then go for it.
+While grog gives the clay the ability to stand up longer and be less prone to cracking during drying, I found the medium and heavy grog clays a bit too abrasive for throwing on the wheel.
+If it doesn’t bother you, go for it.

 If you feel the Grog is too abrasive but you need it in your clay, I would recommend a fine Grog, like mid-fire Laguna B mix with Grog or low-fire Standard Clay Co.
 553 Warm Buff.